camuschat/camus/docs/development.rst

-There are two different sets of tests: server tests, which are written in Python and use `pytest`_; and end-to-end tests, which are written in JavaScript and run using `Cypress`_.
+There are two different sets of tests: server tests, which are written in Python and use `pytest`_; and end-to-end tests, which are written in TypeScript and run using `Cypress`_.
 Each set of tests uses a different Docker image and can be run separately with ``make test-server`` or ``make test-client``, or all together by simply running ``make test``.